barranaai/barrana-school-management/RAILWAY_QUICK_DEPLOY.md

 - ✅ **Railway-Compatible**: Uses Alpine Linux base with minimal dependencies
 - ✅ **Graceful Fallbacks**: Audio/video optimization disabled gracefully when FFmpeg unavailable
 - ✅ **No System Dependencies**: Avoids apt-get and system package installation
+- ✅ **No Dockerfile Interference**: All Dockerfiles renamed to prevent Railway from using Docker

 ## 🚫 **Removed Packages (Railway Incompatible)**